-Intro to Cad -- Rohawks 3419 -- Lili and Chris
+CAD - Rohawks 3419 - Lili and Chris

 Every part is based on a series of SKETCHES: 2 dimensional drawings that you can EXTRUDE to make 3 dimensional.
 Sketching is a core CAD skill, and this sheet will provide you with the most basic tools needed to create the foundation for a cool 3D object.